 Registration is required for Zoom access.

 This virtual event is free and open to the public.
-Corazon de Dixie: Mexicanos in the U.S. South since 1910 is available for purchase online at UNC Press.
+The Zealot and the Emancipator: John Brown, Abraham Lincoln, and the Struggle for American Freedom is available for purchase online at A Cappella Books.

 Promotional language provided by publisher.